Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 The Four Metrics That Matter

+Same place, on the Engagement Overview dashboard.
 What “good” looks like: 1-2 minutes is typical.
 3+ minutes means visitors are actually exploring.
-Under a minute means they’re bouncing quickly even if they technically “engaged.”
+Under a minute means they’re bouncing quickly even when they technically “engaged.”

-One store we work with, HorseWorldEU, sees 5:24 average engagement time for visitors using their discovery features vs. 4:06 for standard browsing.
+One store we work with, HorseWorldEU, sees 5:24 average engagement time for visitors using Stylaquin’s discovery features vs. 4:06 for standard browsing.
 That 32% difference shows up in their rankings.

-HorseWorldEU sees 10.0 products viewed per session for engaged visitors vs. 4.9 for standard browsing.
+HorseWorldEU sees 10.0 products viewed per session for visitors using Stylaquin vs. 4.9 for standard browsing.
 That’s the kind of gap Google notices.

-What “good” looks like: Most stores see 5-15% returning visitors.
-Higher is better — return visits signal that your store was worth remembering.
+Find it under Reports → Retention → Overview, which shows returning vs. new users.
+What “good” looks like: most stores see 5-15% returning visitors.
+Higher is better.
+Return visits signal that your store was worth remembering.

 How to Compare Traffic Sources

 Here’s where it gets useful.
-Your overall engagement metrics are averages, but averages hide problems.
+Your overall engagement metrics are averages, and averages hide problems.

 Go to Reports → Acquisition → Traffic Acquisition.
 This shows you engagement metrics broken down by how visitors found you.